Andrea Wen-Yi Wang

 Million Eyes on the "Robot Umps": The Case for Studying Sports in HRI Through Baseball

-Waki Kamino*, Andrea W Wen-Yi*, Dhruv Agarwal, Sil Hamilton, Eun Jeong Kang, Jieun Kim, Keigo Kusumegi, Pegah Moradi, Daniel Mwesigwa, Yan Tao, I-Ting Tsai, Ethan Yang, Shengqi Zhu, Shu-Jung Han, Chi-Jung Lee, Michael Joseph Sack, Tianhong Catherine Yu, Weslie Khoo, Andy Elliot Ricci, Yoyo Tsung-Yu Hou, Boyoung Kim, Selma šabanović, David J. Crandall, Karen Levy, Malte F. Jung
+Waki Kamino*, AWW*, Dhruv Agarwal, Sil Hamilton, Eun Jeong Kang, Jieun Kim, Keigo Kusumegi, Pegah Moradi, Daniel Mwesigwa, Yan Tao, I-Ting Tsai, Ethan Yang, Shengqi Zhu, Shu-Jung Han, Chi-Jung Lee, Michael Joseph Sack, Tianhong Catherine Yu, Weslie Khoo, Andy Elliot Ricci, Yoyo Tsung-Yu Hou, Boyoung Kim, Selma šabanović, David J. Crandall, Karen Levy, Malte F. Jung

 2025 ACM/IEEE International Conference on Human-Robot Interaction (HRI)